-Tax Implications of Owning a Cottage or Second Home
+Tax Implications Of Owning A Cottage or Second Home

 Cottage ownership is enjoyed by many.
 Having a place away from home, where you can experience the great outdoors with family and friends is golden.
-Other people prefer a change in scenery and would rather have the flexibility of going to different places rather than be compel to one given location.
+Other people prefer a change in scenery and would rather have the flexibility of going to different places rather than be compelled to one given location.
 I guess different strokes for different folks.

 If you own a cottage or second home and are now seeking to sell, a few things will come to mind- mainly the tax implications of ownership.

 A cottage, or second home, is considered a personal-use property if it is used primarily for personal use by yourself, family member or beneficiaries of a trust.

 Where things get a little bit complex is when calculating the capital gain upon sale.